 This home test provides a comprehensive picture of a person’s hormonal and fertility status by checking four hormones.

-A subscription option is available, and the company accepts flexible spending account (FSA) and health savings account (HSA) cards.
+A subscription option is available, and the company accepts FSA and HSA cards.

-This test measures five hormones that can affect a person’s menstrual cycle and ovulation through a blood sample.
+This test uses a blood sample to measure five hormones that can affect a person’s menstrual cycle and ovulation.

-Customers can review a personalized digital report and attend a free live webinar from a healthcare professional to discuss their results.
+Customers can review a personalized digital report and attend a free live webinar where a healthcare professional will discuss their results.

 The company provides free shipping and accepts FSA and HSA cards.

 One test kit costs $149.
 People can also subscribe for a quarterly kit at $119.

 This test comes with 20 ovulation tests that detect LH levels and work in sync with a person’s cycle.
 The company also offers a free app that a person can use to log their LH results.

 The test determines a person’s two most fertile days and tracks low, high, and peak LH levels.
 Users can access an online community of other customers to discuss results and issues.